 works with people who want to make a difference in their own communities, using their knowledge, skills and experience.

 ACE’s aim is ‘To create vibrant, equal and resilient communities for all, where people find fulfilment in themselves, each other, and the place where they live’.

-We would love to support a range of volunteers with different skills, ideas, personalities and dedication to help us achieve our aim.
+We support a range of volunteers with different skills, ideas, personalities and dedication to help us achieve our aim.

 We work on the following principles that:

 - Local people know their community best